swang62/subtitle-generator/README.md

 Using the GUI (accessible at <http://localhost:7860>) is pretty self-explanatory.
 Pick a video/audio file to generate subtitles for.
 The subtitles file will be created in the same folder as the video you picked, with the same filename so all media players and backends like Jellyfin/Emby/Plex will detect it automatically.

-When generating meeting transcriptions, the default speaker tags will be SPEAKER_00, SPEAKER_01, etc. Just type in whatever the actual names are, and hit replace.
+When generating meeting transcriptions, the default speaker tags will be `SPEAKER_00, SPEAKER_01, ...`.
+Just type in whatever the actual names are, and hit replace.
 The names will be automatically updated.

 > [!TIP]
 > Processing a video for the first time will take significantly longer than usual, since the app needs to download all the models for pytorch/huggingface.